 Killeen – Mayborn Science Theater

 The Mayborn Science Theater (6200 W Central TX Expy, Killeen) is about an hour away from Austin.
 One of the few planetariums in Central Texas, the theater features star shows projected onto a 30-meter dome in high definition.
 Learn about astronomy and see the night sky like never before!
 See the website for list of shows and times.
 Pricing varies.
 If your family is especially interested in stars, check out our list for the top spots to star-gaze in and around Austin.

 McDade – Sherwood Forest Faire

 The Sherwood Forest Faire is a fun way to teach your kids about the days of yore.
 Watch a jousting competition, learn archery, go through a maze, and more.
 Indulge in giant turkey legs (and mead for the adults!), while you wander the grounds and soak it all in.
 Bonus points if you go dressed in costume.
-The Faire is open on Saturdays and Sundays from March 3 – April 22, 2018 plus Friday, March 16th for spring break.
+The Faire is open in the spring every year.
 To save money on admission, they offer the discounts mentioned here.
 You can also save money on tickets buy purchasing them in advance at participating stores.
 Although we’ve used Google Maps to get us there just fine, the website says not to trust GPS.
 Go here for specific directions.
 Open from 10:00 a.m. until dusk.

 If you’re looking to visit a Renaissance Festival in the fall and are willing to take a longer road trip, check out the Texas Renaissance Festival near Houston.
-Open September 30 – November 26, 2017.
+It’s typically open in the fall.